Lunarexxy/Sims4-to-TU-converter/README.md

 *Redoo*, *Skullasaurus*, *Laurie*, and others, for offering many different Sim models to learn from and practice on.

-[*Kiki*](https://kikithegeeky.carrd.co/), for working on additional guides on how to rig the characters in Blender.
-I'll link them here when they're ready!
+[*Kiki*](https://kikithegeeky.carrd.co/), for writing a [full guide](https://docs.google.com/document/d/1QuYlJVm9N7VwhvK0ybf0UNh53gOLKEjAIN32H_VFBzE) on how to take the ripped models, fix them up, and import them into Tower Unite.